-(noun) A habitat is the natural environment in which a wild bird lives, including all associated plant life, landforms, water sources, climate, weather patterns, and other wildlife.
+(noun) A habitat is a natural environment in which a wild bird lives, including all associated plant life, landforms, water sources, climate, weather patterns, and other wildlife.
 A healthy, diverse habitat is essential for birds to thrive.

 (rhymes with acrobat, copycat, and diplomat)

 A habitat includes all four necessities for a bird's survival: food, water, shelter, and nesting areas.
 These features can vary greatly between different types of habitats, however, which impacts which birds find which habitats useful.

 - Food: grains, seeds, fruits, nuts, nectar-producing flowers, and prey such as insects, fish, mammals, reptiles, amphibians, and other birds

 - Water: any source available for drinking or bathing, including rivers, swamps, lakes, streams, bays, estuaries, marshes, and oceans

 - Shelter: coniferous or deciduous trees, shrubbery, caves or rock niches, overhanging banks, brush piles, or snags

 - Nesting sites: hollow trees or snags, vegetation to support nests, burrows, nesting boxes, birdhouses, and suitable nesting material

-In addition to having the appropriate features to support bird survival, a habitat also includes all the associated landforms (mountain ranges, coasts, plateaus, passes, valleys, etc.), seasonal climate patterns, predators, and other wildlife.
+In addition to having the appropriate features to support bird survival, a habitat also includes all the associated landforms (e.g., mountain ranges, coasts, plateaus, passes, and valleys), seasonal climate patterns, predators, and other wildlife.

 Non-migratory birds occupy the same habitat year-round but may adjust their behavior to suit different seasons, such as changing their diet to the most abundant food sources throughout the year.
 Migratory birds change habitats seasonally, perhaps switching between two quite different types of habitats that may be hundreds or thousands of miles apart, or else seeking out similar habitats that meet their needs in different locations at different times of the year.